thruthesky/extended/README.md

 # Extended

+- Flutter widgets, especially Material and Cupertino widgets, does things what they should do.
+  For instance, `Column` does column things only.
+It does not have margin, padding, color, and other properties.
+Imagin HTML and CSS, all HTML tags with CSS have padding, margin, color, and all the common properties. `Extended` comes with this concept.
+In `Extended` package, `Column` does column things plus all the common properties.

-- A set of handy widgets and functions that are extended based on Material and Cupertino widgets.
+- `Extended` is a set of handy widgets that are extended based on Material and Cupertino widgets.
-  - Some of widgets in this package are simply a copy of an existing widgets with some additional properties.
+  Some of widgets are simply a copy of an existing widgets with some additional properties.
-  For instance, `Column` widget does column thing only.
-It does not have background color, tap handler, margin, padding, etc. And we often need to wrap `Coulmn` with additional widgets to have those functionalities on it.
-This is one reason why we have `Extended` package here.
+  For instance, `ExtendedColumn` has background color, tap handler, margin, padding, other common properties and functionalities.

 - `Extended` package also provide some functions like openning dialogs, downloading, caching files and other helper functions.